Advantage of Timing The Sale of CGT Assets

 In summary, Capital Gains Tax (CGT) is a complicated area, with many important rules regarding timing, exclusions and discounts.
 We strongly recommend people speak to their accountants or advisors before entering into contracts so as to fully understand the associated capital gain implications and timing of any tax payable.

 If you would like any assistance in this area please don’t hesitate to speak with one of our specialists today!
-Contact us at Advivo on 07 3226 1800 or use our Contact Form.
+Get in touch with us at Advivo.